 From 2014-2018 she was a Curatorial Assistant at the Museum of Modern Art, New York, where she co-organized, amongst others, the exhibitions Design and Violence, This Is for Everyone: Design Experiments for the Common Good, From the Collection, 1960-1969 and, most recently, the 2017 exhibition Items: Is Fashion Modern? and the accompanying catalogue (both of which made the end-of-year New York Times “Best of 2017” list).

 Previously, she worked at the Solomon.
 R. Guggenheim Museum and the Metropolitan Museum of Art.
 She frequently lectures at conferences and symposia, and has taught at Parsons The New School for Design, CUNY’s Baruch College, and the Graduate School of Design at Harvard University.

 Her research centers on social histories of design, architecture, and the intersection of contemporary art, museums, and art pedagogy.
 She has been the recipient of numerous awards and fellowships, including a full CUNY Graduate Center Enhanced Chancellor’s Dissertation Fellowship, several Kress Foundation Institutional Grants for Digital Resources, a DAAD Summer Language Fellowship, and an Arts & Humanities Research Council Postgraduate Scholarship.

-In 2011, she founded ArtHistoryTeachingResources.org, a Kress Foundation-funded project now used in over 185 countries.
+In 2011, she co-founded ArtHistoryTeachingResources.org, a Kress Foundation-funded and beautifully collaborative project now used in over 185 countries.

 Email: michellemillarfisher [at] gmail [dot] com